join our community

 Black Funding Network Event Spring 2023 Funder

-Our annual memberships give people access to an intentional way to give-back to grassroot organisations who are often overlooked and underfunded.
-We are the network for new and experienced Black philanthropists who want to join a giving circle that contributes to the systemic change that helps Black communities in the UK to thrive.
+Our annual memberships give people access to an intentional way to give-back to Black-led grassroot organisations who are too often overlooked and underfunded.
+We are the network for collective giving for those who want to contribute to the systemic change that helps Black communities in the UK to thrive.

 LEARN MORE

-Our annual crowdfunding events provide trusted organisations with the connections and financial support they need to launch essential initiatives.
+Our annual crowdfunding events provide small Black-led community organisations with the connections and financial support they need.

-Turn up, meet like-minded people and support the incredible nonprofits in our community.
+Turn up, meet like-minded people and come together to support these incredible grassroots organisations in our community.

 LEARN MORE